luis-sousa-pinto/bindplane-op/docs/dev/resource-types/usage.md

 - Remove `metadata.id` field
 - Change `metadata.name` to something other than `host`
 - Modify `metadata.displayName` and `metadata.description`
-- Make your desired changes to the remainder of the source type, such as changes to paramters.
+- Make your desired changes to the remainder of the source type, such as changes to parameters.

 Once you have reconfigured your source type, you can apply it to create a new source type: